More Than Ever, New York Libraries Are Going Green

-Public libraries across New York State have increasingly been investing in photovoltaic solar technology and geothermal heating and cooling systems for their continuing energy needs.
-A number of these libraries have taken advantage of the Public Library Construction Grant Program by submitting applications for matching grants up to 50% of project costs while getting rebates through the NYS Energy Research and Development Authority (NYSERDA) for the remaining installation costs.
+Public libraries across New York State are increasingly investing in photovoltaic solar technology and geothermal heating and cooling systems for their continuing energy needs.
+A number of these libraries have taken advantage of the State Aid for Library Construction Program by submitting applications for matching awards up to 75% of project costs while also getting rebates through the NYS Energy Research and Development Authority (NYSERDA) for the remaining installation costs.
 Since 2007-08, $3,246,941 has been awarded to public libraries by the Library Construction Program to install such products as photovoltaic solar panels and geothermal HVAC systems.

 Marc Horowitz, Director of the North Babylon Public Library in Suffolk County on Long Island, is a firm believer in the power of alternative energy resources.
 Estimating that the library saved, on average, between $500 and $1,500 a month on energy costs during the first six months after installing a solar photovoltaic system, he stressed what he considers to be the bottom line.
 “Installing a PV system was the right thing to do!
 Not only will the library benefit this year, but every year forward.
 We’ve taken an unused portion of the building (the roof) and taken advantage of the sun.
 Becoming “green” was not difficult and the savings will become significant over the life of the system.
 In addition, we reduce our reliance on fossil fuels and our footprint.
 Everyone benefits.”